Charlie Macnamara - Technical Writer and Developer

 Day Three: The Decisive Finale

-Your dough has developed flavor and strength and is ready to bake.
+Your dough has flavor and strength.
+Time to bake.

 Creating Your Baking Environment